hemanta212/Nepali-news-portal-kbd/README.md

 Khabar-board is an online webapp that scrapes news from diffrent new portals of Nepal and worldwide.

-Currently, the news is Scraped for National nepali, International nepali, National english and International english sections from Kantipur and Kathmandu Post, and top headlines from International sources like bbc, cnn, new york times, etc
+Currently, the news is Scraped for National nepali, International nepali, National english and International english sections from Kantipur, Nagarik, Ujyaalo and Kathmandu Post, himalayan times, nepal times and top headlines from International sources like bbc, cnn, new york times, etc

 Features: